Qazaidi123/dockerimage_optimize/README2.md

 # Jenkins pipeline stage time consumption
 Image build stage from Dockerfile with alpine images:    857ms ,

-Image build stage from Dockerfile without alpine images: 19s ,
+Image build stage from Dockerfile without alpine images: 20s ,

-Container build (Deploy) stage from Dockerfile with alpine images: 1s ,

-Container build (Deploy) stage from Dockerfile with alpine images: 1s ,

 Total Time consumption by pipeline with alpine image: 23s ,

-Total Time consumption by pipeline with alpine image: 53s ,
+Total Time consumption by pipeline with alpine image: 39s ,

 Here the diffrence in time is not too much because the GitRepo, Dockerfiles and Jenkinsfile is kept simple and is for learning purpose, but in real projects the alpine images may have big diffrence in time consumption of pipeline run.